golevelup/nestjs/packages/common/README.md

 Utility functions and low level reusable modules that provide building blocks for the @levelup-nestjs and @nestjs ecosystem.

+## Inject Decorator Factory (makeInjectableDecorator)

+Creates a decorator that can be used as a convenience to inject a specific token

+Instead of using `@Inject(SOME_THING_TOKEN)` this can be used to create a new named Decorator such as `@InjectSomeThing()` which will hide the token details from users making APIs easier to consume

 ## Mixins

 The mixin pattern is particularly useful with NestJS components like `Interceptors` as a mechanism to provide both configuration while still allowing the component to participate with Nest's `Dependency Injection`.